AlexBiobelemo/Project-Eve/docs/faq_troubleshooting.md

 # Eve Analytics FAQ and Troubleshooting

-This document addresses frequently asked questions (FAQs) and common issues for **Eve Analytics** (**Eve**, **Eve Plus**, **Eve Ultra**), optimized for low-resource systems (4GB RAM, tested on HP Probook 6560b).
+This document addresses frequently asked questions (FAQs) and common issues for **Eve Analytics** (**Eve**, **Eve Plus**, **Eve Ultra**), optimized for low-high resource systems).
 It is designed for all users, including non-technical users, data scientists, and developers, with solutions tailored to zero-cost development and power outage challenges.

 For usage instructions, see `docs/user_guide.md`.
 For developers, see `docs/developer_guide.md` and `docs/api_reference.md`.